 - 9.1.
-Development will be supported which sustains and enhances community facilities for the benefit of all residents (including those with disability). - 9.2.
-Development proposals will be required to identify their likely impact on facilities, services and infrastructure and to demonstrate how any such impacts will be addressed, including the provision of new facilities.
+New or improved community facilities for the benefit of residents (including those with a disability) will be supported subject to their compatibility with other policies in the development plan. - 9.2.
+Non-householder residential development and major development proposals will be required to identify their likely impact on facilities, services and infrastructure and to demonstrate how any such impacts will be addressed, including the provision of new facilities.
 This provision should be based on evidenced local needs and discussion with PPC and NHDC Planning. - 9.3.
-Development will be supported which supports the rural economy and facilitates and increases the opportunity to work in Pirton and for others to enjoy the opportunities for recreation and improving health and well-being. - 9.4.
+Development which makes a contribution to the rural economy by creating, facilitating or improving opportunities to work in the Parish or by providing or enhancing recreational facilities and opportunities to improve health and well-being will usually be supported. - 9.4.
 Development proposals will not be supported which result in the loss of any community facility unless it can be clearly demonstrated that the existing use is no longer viable.

-- In the NHDC 2013 Strategic Housing Land Availability Assessment (SHLAA) Consultation, Pirton is described as a Category A village, and as such, its facilities are expected to support communities beyond both Village and Parish boundaries.
-Development therefore is expected to sustain and enhance current facilities, and wherever possible, to assist in the creation of new ones, or the refurbishment of existing facilities. - To maintain its Category A status and promote the on-going prosperity, health and well-being of the village and other communities, it is essential to conserve and enhance Pirton's essential amenities and facilities. - The following facilities are important to village life and must be retained, unless new replacements are provided which expand and improve such facilities and/or equipment for the benefit of the community: - O Pirton's main retail facility is a shop/Post Office which provides additional services such as laundry, dry cleaning, newspapers and magazines. - o Two pubs (under the same ownership). - Places of worship St Mary the Virgin Anglican church and the Methodist chapel. - o The Village Hall the venue for a number of groups and clubs in the parish. - The Sports and Social Club the venue for sporting facilities in the village. - The Recreation Ground with its children's play area, multi-use games area and football and cricket pitch. - o A second children's play area on Middle Green. - The village primary school, which currently has a capacity of 147 pupils; pupil numbers at present are at just over 90% of the school's capacity. - The village pre-school which has been in successful operation since 1973 and moved to a purpose-built facility within the school grounds in 2011.
-It can accommodate up to 32 preschool children per session. - o The Little Lane Allotments.
+- In the NHDC 2013 Strategic Housing Land Availability Assessment (SHLAA) Consultation, (and as updated) Pirton is described as a Category A village, and as such, its facilities are expected to support communities beyond both Village and Parish boundaries.
+Development therefore is expected to sustain and enhance current facilities, and wherever possible, to assist in the creation of new ones, or the refurbishment of existing facilities. - To maintain its Category A status and promote the on-going prosperity, health and well-being of the village and other communities, it is essential to conserve and enhance Pirton's essential amenities and facilities. - The following facilities are important to village life and must be retained, unless new replacements are provided which expand and improve such facilities and/or equipment for the benefit of the community: - O Pirton's main retail facility is a shop/Post Office which provides additional services such as laundry, dry cleaning, newspapers and magazines. - o Two pubs (under the same ownership). - Places of worship St Mary the Virgin Anglican church and the Methodist chapel. - o The Village Hall the venue for a number of groups and clubs in the parish. - o The Sports and Social Club the venue for sporting facilities in the village. - The Recreation Ground with its children's play area, multi-use games area and football and cricket pitch. - A second children's play area on Middle Green. - The village primary school, which currently has a capacity of 147 pupils; pupil numbers at present are at just over 90% of the school's capacity. - The village pre-school which has been in successful operation since 1973 and moved to a purpose-built facility within the school grounds in 2011.
+It can accommodate up to 32 preschool children per session. - The Little Lane Allotments.